 Dairy-free: Use coconut oil instead of the butter.

 No egg: This low carb chocolate chip cookies recipe also works without the egg!
 The end result is crispier (but also more fragile when hot).
 Add an extra splash of cream to loosen the dough.

-Pinch of salt: Adds even more flavor to the cookie dough.
+Pinch of sea salt: Adds even more flavor to the cookie dough.

 Low Carb Keto Chocolate Chip Cookiesfrom Sugar Free Londoner

 Note: The servings slider only changes the first amount in each line and not any subsequent amounts.
 Please make your own calculations where necessary.